-Today is Memorial Day in The United States of America.
-This holiday is a day for formally remembering the men and women who died, while serving in the armed forces.
-This special day of remembrance began after The America Civil War, to honor the Union and Confederate soldiers who died in that war.
-There were over 625,000 (almost 2% of the population) casualties of that war, and the sheer enormity of memorializing and burial took on a huge significance.
-It was originally called “Decoration Day” and was so named because graves were decorated as a form of honoring the dead.
-This recognition day was renamed to “Memorial Day” in 1882, but wasn’t declared the “official” name until 1967 when a Federal law was passed.
+Memorial Day—a time for formally remembering the men and women who died while serving in the armed forces—began after The American Civil War to honor the over 625,000 Union and Confederate soldiers who died in that war.
+The sheer enormity of memorializing and burial took on immense significance.
+Originally called “Decoration Day,” because decorated graves were a way of honoring the dead, it was renamed “Memorial Day” in 1882.
+However, it wasn’t declared “official” until 1967 when passed by federal law.

-When I look back at the over half-century of life that I’ve already lived, there are so many people who have affected my life in a way that’s been unforgettable.
-I remember, for example, a man I worked for (and haven’t seen in a least twenty years) who said something so beautiful, yet profound, in its simplicity.
-One day, when we were talking about some challenges I was having, I said “I just don’t see the light at the end of the tunnel”.
-Without missing a beat, Gene said to me, “then let those of us who love you hold a flashlight”.
+So many people have affected my life in a way that’s been unforgettable.
+I remember, a man I worked for many years ago saying something so beautiful yet profound in its simplicity, that I’ve never forgotten it.
+One day, as we talked about the challenges I was having, I said: “I just don’t see the light at the end of the tunnel, Gene.”
+Without missing a beat, he said to me, “then let those of us who love you hold a flashlight.”
 All these years later, I can still hear him saying those words.

-The much read poet, Lord Alfred Tennyson, wrote the piece “In Memoriam”.
-The work is composed of 131 smaller poems he wrote from 1833 to 1849 then linked together in 1850.
-He wrestled with the reason for his life, but trusted that man was not made simply to die.
-Tennyson believed that we could only reach God through faith, and that he should have an influence on the world.
+Lord Alfred Tennyson wrote “In Memoriam,” a composition of 131 smaller poems he linked together in 1850.
+Tennyson wrestled with the reason for his life but trusted that man’s destiny was not just to be born and then die.
+He believed that the way to reach God was through faith and that he had a responsibility to have an influence on the world.
 He suffered greatly with the death of his closest friend but believed that his friend still existed in a higher form.

-This Memorial Day, let’s take the time to remember all those who made the ultimate sacrifice so that we can enjoy the freedom we often take for granted.
-At 3:00 pause for a moment of silence (The “National Moment of Remembrance”).
+Let’s take the time to remember our loved ones who have moved to the other side, and those who made the ultimate sacrifice so that we enjoy the freedom we often take for granted.

-My hope is for us to live lives filled with love; being our best selves, in our families, in our homes, in our communities and in our world, so that one day, generations that follow us, may enjoy not only a Peace Full Home, but a Peace Full World.
+My prayer is for us to experience lives filled with love; being our best selves, in our families, homes, communities, and world, so that one day, generations that follow us, may enjoy not only peace-filled homes but also a Peace Full World.